keichi/hpcmaspa17-pfanalyzer/src/5_evaluation.md

 ## Profiling Overhead

-In this experiment, the performance of point-to-point communication between two processes with and without our profiler were compared to investigate the overhead incurred by the profiler.
-OSU Micro Benchmark\ [@omb] was used to measure the throughtput and latency of point-to-point communication between two processes for varying message sizes.
-The comparison of throughtput is shown in Fig.\ \ref{fig:bandwidth-overhead}.
+In this experiment, the performance of point-to-point communication between two processes with and without our profiler were compared to inspect the overhead incurred by the profiler.
+OSU Micro Benchmark\ [@omb] was used to measure the throughput and latency of point-to-point communication between two processes for varying message sizes.
+The comparison of throughput is shown in Fig.\ \ref{fig:bandwidth-overhead}.
 For messages larger than 1KB, the overhead is ignorable.
 For messages smaller than 1KB, up to 30% of overhead is incurred.
 Benchmark results for latency as shown in o